hhu-stups/b-language-extension/README.md

 ## Requirements

 - Java v.8 or higher.
-By default java home is considerd to be accessible by typing 'java' in terminal/powershell
+By default Java home is considerd to be accessible by typing 'java' in terminal/powershell

 ## Extension Settings